foondook/blog/_source/_posts/2017-10-14-continuous-deployment-to-azure-using-cake.md

 CAKE does the other tasks including the deployment.
 I only want to show how the deployment looks like with CAKE.
 Please have a look into the [CAKE documentation](http://cakebuild.net/dsl/) to learn more about it.
 There are many examples and a sample script online.

-I add a new PowerShell build action and call the build.ps1 inside.
+I add a new PowerShell build action on the Build Server and call the build.ps1 inside.
 The build.ps1 bootstraps CAKE loads the needed dependencies and finally starts the build.cake file, which is the actual build script.
 I pass arguments to the script in two different ways:

 * CAKE specific arguments like the build configuration, build number will be passed as command line arguments
 * Build specific arguments gets passed as environment variables.
 This makes the PowerShell build action on the build server more readable.
 Otherwise the call of the build.ps1 could get too long and hard to maintain.